 Instream water rights based on minimum perennial stream flows that OWRD administratively established in the 1950s and 1960s.

 Instream water rights that state agencies, primarily the Oregon Department of Fish and Wildlife (ODFW), applied for after the passage of the Instream Water Rights Act, which have priority dates later than 1987 and are typically junior to many existing water rights.
-The beneficial use for these water rights is typically for maintaining flows for fish species, spawning, and migration.
+The beneficial use for these water rights is typically for conserving, maintaining, or enhancing flows for fish species rearing, spawning, and migration needs.
 The Oregon Parks and Recreation Department (OPRD) and the Department of Environmental Quality (DEQ) are the other two agencies that can file for instream water rights for recreational purposes or pollution abatement.

 Instream rights that have been created through transferring an out-of-stream water right instream (such as an irrigation water right) or through the Allocation of Conserved Water Program.
-These instream rights are typically for small amounts of flow (1 cubic foot per second [cfs] or less), but may have senior priority dates.

 In 2003, House Bill 2456 codified the conserved water program provisions under which a water user may apply to spread a portion of conserved water to new uses in exchange for a portion of the conserved water being allocated for instream use.
 Any water use subject to transfer is eligible and allows the WRD to consider projects implemented up to five years prior to the application for the conserved water program.
+These instream rights are typically for small amounts of flow (1 cubic foot per second [cfs] or less), but may have senior priority dates.

 New Water Rights

 New water rights are created through a request to WRD.
 The proposed water must meet the following conditions: